 Through the Summer and Articling Student programs at Koskie Minsky, you can make your aspirations a reality.
 Every day, you will be working directly with many of the country’s most accomplished lawyers in their fields, representing groups ranging from labour unions, employees, pensioners and investors to injured patients and institutional abuse survivors.
 You’ll get hands-on experience participating actively in every aspect of a matter, including research, drafting, client meetings, discoveries, witness preparation and attendance at trials and hearings; and you’ll have (supervised) responsibility for substantive legal work and file management, allowing you to develop the professional and practical skills that will form the groundwork of your career.

 Our mid-sized firm, located in the heart of Toronto’s downtown core, is unique in its service offerings and client base.
 Originally founded in 1981 as a small union-side labour boutique, Koskie Minsky’s progressive social justice values have guided its growth.
-Today, our four pillar practices are: union-side labour, plaintiff-side class actions, pensions/benefits and commercial litigation, and each work in tandem with one another.
+Today, our four pillar practices are: union-side labour, plaintiff-side class actions, pensions/benefits and civil litigation, and each work in tandem with one another.
 We are passionate driven advocates looking for future colleagues who will thrive doing challenging work in this exceptionally collaborative and engaging environment.

 Hear It First Hand

 Some of our recent Articling Students share the highlights of their student experience:

 - “The most fulfilling and meaningful assignments I have taken on as a student involved getting hands-on experience on all aspects of a file.
 On one particular assignment, I got the opportunity to conduct the initial legal research, review documents, prepare witnesses, meet the client and the grievors, attend multiple days of hearings, and work directly with the partner on the file.
 I was able to oversee the file’s development and in turn saw my own legal education progress over the course of the matter.”